SleekDB/docs/2.0/installation.md

   require_once "../SleekDB/Store.php";
   ```

-To download older versions please check the <a target="_blank" title="Click here to download old versions" href="https://github.com/rakibtg/SleekDB/releases">releases</a>.
+To download older versions please check the <a rel="noopener nofollow" target="_blank" title="Click here to download old versions" href="https://github.com/rakibtg/SleekDB/releases">releases</a>.

-## Using dev version (Not recommend)
+## Using dev version (Not recommended)

 We do a lot of experiments on the dev branch, which are not properly documented and the API will not be consistence in some cases.
 Use from `dev` branch if you have any specific reason or if you want play around with it.